WHEN DID YOU GO ON AIR?

 In terms of how many hours a week/month, that would depend entirely on your availability.

 A: The answer is yes and yes.
-This will be an important outlet for local music and there is nothing better soundings than an artist playing live on the radio!
+This is an important outlet for local music and there is nothing better soundings than an artist playing live on the radio!
+Please contact the station by phone 613-476-2229, submitting your music to email@example.com or contacting firstname.lastname@example.org.

 WILL COUNTY-FM BE COMPETITIVE WITH BELLEVILLE RADIO STATIONS?

-A: The station will have enough power for a signal sufficient enough to cover the COUNTY.
-Belleville stations are very supportive of our initiative and cover a much wider area.
-COUNTY-FM will focus solely on the COUNTY population and its unique essence, interests and activities.
+A: County FM’s focus is the County.
+The Belleville stations are very supportive of our initiative and cover a much wider area.
+COUNTY-FM focusses on the COUNTY population and its unique essence, interests, needs and activities.

-WHAT BENEFITS TO THE COUNTY WILL 99.3 COUNTY-FM OFFER?
+WHAT BENEFITS TO THE COUNTY DOES 99.3 COUNTY-FM OFFER?

 - A voice dedicated to COUNTY residents

-- A new “immediate” go-to source for news and information in regular and emergency times
+- An “immediate” go-to source for news and information in regular and emergency times

-- A new partner for the awareness of the myriad of COUNTY community activities and interests
+- A partner for the awareness of the myriad of COUNTY community activities and interests

 HOW CAN I HELP COUNTY-FM?